Why Install a Heat Pump Water Heater?

 Let us Help You!

 We currently offer a $150 rebate for qualifying Tier 1 HPWHs, and a $300 rebate for qualifying Tier 2, 3, and 4 HPWHs installed in new construction and $500 rebate for qualifying Tier 2, 3 and 4 HPWHs replacing electric storage water heaters in existing homes.
+We also offer an $800 rebate for split system heat pump water heaters replacing electric storage water heaters in existing homes or installed in new construction.

 *Please note heat pump water heaters purchased at an Oregon Lowes or Home Depot store receive the $500 rebate at the point of purchase (instant rebate).